loopbackio/loopback.io/pages/en/lb4/Testing-your-application.md

 ### Test Sequence customizations

-Custom sequence behavior is best tested by observing changes in behavior of affected endpoints.
-For example, if your sequence has an authentication step that rejects anonymous requests for certain endpoints, then you can write a test making an anonymous request to such an endpoint to verify that it's correctly rejected.
+Custom sequence behavior is best tested by observing changes in behavior of the affected endpoints.
+For example, if your sequence has an authentication step that rejects anonymous requests for certain endpoints, then you can write a test making an anonymous request to those endpoints to verify that it's correctly rejected.
 These tests are essentially the same as the tests verifying implementation of individual endpoints as described in the previous section.